-SST and air temperature are even more correlated on interannual timescales than they are on sub-seasonal timescales.
+SST and air temperature are even more correlated on interannual time-scales than they are on sub-seasonal time-scales.
 This suggests that SST in SMB is closely coupled to large-scale forcing.
 This is particularly evident by the high correlation of SST with the NINO3 index.
-A negative correlation emerges between SAL and NINO3, which is expected, as the positive phases of ENSO (El Niño) are known to increase precipitation in Southern California quite substantially (Ropelewski and Halpert 1986, Haston and Michaelsen 1994).
+A negative correlation emerges between SAL and NINO3, which is expected, as the positive phases of ENSO (El Niño) are known to increase precipitation in Southern California quite substantially (Ropelewski and Halpert, 1986; Haston and Michaelsen, 1994).
 The strong forcing of interannual anomalies of SST and SAL within SMB by the tropical Pacific is remarkable and merits further discussion.

-During the warm phase of ENSO (El Niño), the eastward propagating equatorial Kelvin waves that are generated in the western Pacific (Wyrtki 1975, McPhaden et al. 1990, Kessler and McPhaden 1995, Chavez et al. 1999, McPhaden 1999) are transformed at the South American coast into coastally trapped waves.
-These waves propagate north and south along the west coast of the Americas toward the poles (Enfield and Allen 1980, Chelton and Davis 1982, Huyer and Smith 1985), deepening the thermocline and raising sea level along the coast.
+During the warm phase of ENSO (El Niño) the eastward propagating equatorial Kelvin waves that are generated in the western Pacific (Wyrtki, 1975; McPhaden et al., 1990; Kessler and McPhaden, 1995; Chavez et al., 1999; McPhaden, 1999) are transformed at the South American coast into coastally trapped waves.
+These waves propagate north and south along the American west coast toward the poles (Enfield and Allen, 1980; Chelton and Davis, 1982; Huyer and Smith, 1985) deepening the thermocline and raising sea level along the coast.
 The resulting accumulation of warm water in the upper ocean results in large positive sea surface temperature anomalies.
-The redistribution of SST over the Pacific Ocean changes atmospheric circulation, reflected, for example, in an expansion of the

-Aleutian Low (Emery and Hamilton 1985).
-Some scientists consider the influence of ENSO on the local atmospheric circulation ("atmospheric teleconnection") to be the main source of the changes in the hydrography and ecology of the California Current system (Simpson 1983, 1984a, 1984b, Mysak 1986, Breaker and Lewis 1988, Breaker et al. 2001, Schwing et al. 2002); other researchers emphasize the direct influence of the coastal waves (Huyer and Smith 1985, Rienecker and Mooers 1986, Lynn et al. 1995, Chavez 1996, Ramp et al. 1997, Schwing et al. 2002).
+The redistribution of SST over the Pacific Ocean changes atmospheric circulation, reflected, for example, in an expansion of the Aleutian Low (Emery and Hamilton, 1985).
+Some scientists consider the influence of ENSO on the local atmospheric circulation ("atmospheric teleconnection") to be the main source of the changes in the hydrography and ecology of the California Current System (Simpson, 1983, 1984a, b; Mysak, 1986; Breaker and Lewis, 1988; Breaker et al., 2001; Schwing et al., 2002); other researchers emphasize the direct influence of the coastal waves (Huyer and Smith, 1985; Rienecker and Mooers, 1986; Lynn et al., 1995; Chavez, 1996; Ramp et al., 1997).

-El Niño events were especially pronounced during our observations (1987-1997), because the period from 1976 to 1998 belongs to a warm phase of the Pacific Decadal Oscillation (PDO) (Smith 1995).
-In 1998-1999, the warm PDO phase abruptly changed to a cold phase (Bograd et al. 2000, Bograd and Lynn 2003, Chavez et al. 2003, McGowan et al. 2003).
-The warm phase of PDO, like ENSO, tends to bring warmer winter temperatures to the Pacific Northwest, whereas the cool phase produces La Niña-like cooler winter conditions (Mantua et al. 1997, Zhang et al. 1997, Chao et al. 2000).
+El Niño events were especially pronounced during our observations (1987-1997), because the period from 1976 to 1998 belongs to a warm phase of the Pacific Decadal Oscillation (PDO) (Smith, 1995).
+In 1998-1999, the warm PDO phase abruptly changed to a cold phase (Bograd et al., 2000; Bograd and Lynn, 2003; Chavez et al., 2003; McGowan et al., 2003).
+The warm phase of PDO, like ENSO, tends to bring warmer winter temperatures to the Pacific Northwest, whereas the cool phase produces La Niña-like cooler winter conditions (Mantua et al., 1997; Zhang et al., 1997; Chao et al., 2000).
 PDO modulates ENSO teleconnections through constructive or destructive ENSO-PDO phase pairings.
 In constructive or "in-phase" relationships, El Niño signals tend to be strong and stable during a warm PDO phase and La Niña signals tend to be strong and stable during a cool PDO phase.
-On the other hand, in destructive or "out-of-phase" pairings (warm PDO/La Niña and cool PDO/El Niño), ENSO signals tend to be weak and unstable (Gershunov and Barnett 1998).
+On the other hand, in destructive or "out-of-phase" pairings (warm PDO/La Niña and cool PDO/El Niño), ENSO signals tend to be weak and unstable (Gershunov and Barnett, 1998).

-Inspection of the NINO3 index in Figure 10e shows that the beginning of our observations in 1987 coincided with an El Niño event, followed by a La Niña in 1988.
+Inspection of the NINO3 index in Fig. 10e shows that the beginning of our observations in 1987 coincided with an El Niño event, followed by a La Niña in 1988.
 The next El Niño was observed in 1991-1992; it was rather smooth and was not followed by a La Niña.
-Both events had a substantial effect on the West Coast of North America (Lenarz et al. 1995, Lynn et al. 1995, Mullin 1995, Murphree and Reynolds 1995, Chavez 1996).
-The end of our observations coincided with the onset of the 1997-1998 El Niño event, the strongest in the twentieth century (Chavez et al. 1999, McPhaden 1999).
+Both events had a substantial effect on the West Coast of North America (Lenarz et al., 1995; Lynn et al., 1995; Mullin, 1995; Murphree and Reynolds, 1995; Chavez, 1996).
+The end of our observations coincided with the onset of the 1997-1998 El Niño event, the strongest in the twentieth century (Chavez et al., 1999; McPhaden, 1999).